Ezekiel Ansah

-Early years
+Early life

 Ansah grew up playing soccer and had never seen American football as a youth.
 In addition to soccer, Ansah was also an enthusiastic basketball fan.
 He regularly played pickup basketball games at Golden Sunbeam Montessori School where he attended from 4th grade to 9th grade.
 He developed his basketball interests and abilities on a turf donated by Forever Young Foundation (Steve Young).
 Ansah played on the Golden Sunbeam basketball team and became the most valuable player and led his team to win many games.
 Because of the school's basketball facility, attention was drawn from basketball enthusiasts including missionaries of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 It was at these pickup basketball games with missionaries and students that Ansah developed a friendship with a missionary.
 Ansah was later baptized a member of the church at age 18.
 A missionary, who taught and baptized Ansah, kept in touch with Ansah after returning to the United States.
 The missionary later suggested that if he was serious about basketball, Ansah should come to Brigham Young University and try out for the basketball team.